 Earlier in the day, Prime Minister Narendra Modi visited the workers and instructed Chief Minister Dhami to ensure their safety as well as the rescue forces.

-The workers have been trapped in a 4.5-km tunnel under construction in the Himalayan state of Uttarakhand since part of the tunnel collapsed early on November 12.
-They are safe so far, with light, oxygen, food, water and medicine supplied through a narrow tube, according to Reuters.
+The workers have been trapped in a 4.5-km tunnel under construction in the Himalayan state of Uttarakhand since a section of the tunnel suddenly collapsed early on November 12.
+So far, they are safe and have been provided with light, oxygen, food, water and medicine through a narrow pipe, according to Reuters.

 After the drilling machine broke down, manual tunneling crews were sent from central India and had dug through 60 meters of rock and soil by the afternoon of November 28.